tvergilio/real-time-infrastructure/README.md

-# Real-Time Restaurant Relevance Calculation
+# Real-Time Restaurant Relevance Calculator

 This project is a Flink job that calculates the relevance of restaurants based on views and likes.
 It uses: